msathwikgrid/DevOps-Assessment-1/README.md

 1.Himanshu:

   Designed and developed the static website using React.

   Created a simple UI displaying the Grid Dynamics logo and a welcome message.

 2.Madala Sathwik:

   Wrote a multi-stage Dockerfile to build the React app and serve it using NGINX.

   Build and run the Docker container to serve the static website locally via port 3000.

   Verified application functionality and documented the build/run process.

 **Steps Performed:**

 1. React Application Setup

    Created a new React app.
-   Added a logo and welcome message to the interface.
+   Added a Grid Dynamics logo and welcome message to the interface.

 2. Dockerfile Creation